-Cast iron dutch ovens are almost the only types of cookware I use over the campfire.
+Cast iron Dutch ovens are almost the only type of cookware I use over the campfire.
 I do have some thinner pots and kettles I use for heating liquids, but for cooking, it is always cast iron.

 Bare is made for campfire cooking and is bare metal, just as the name implies.
 It is an excellent conductor of heat and can withstand really high temps.
 It does require a little more care, but it is worth it.